drasill/bga-coinche/docs/rules-en.md

 ## The Belote

-The Queen and the King, for the trump color, are called the “Belote”.
+The Queen and the King, for the trump suit, are called the “Belote”.

 These cards still have the same value (3 and 4 points).